Mandatory Tuberculosis Screening for Students and Employees

 In compliance with Missouri law, Missouri State University has instituted a targeted testing program that screens new employees (both faculty and staff) and incoming on-campus students (both freshmen and transfers) in order to identify individuals who are at heightened risk for tuberculosis infection.
 Under this program, new employees and incoming on-campus students are required to complete a state-approved tuberculosis screening survey.
 Individuals whose survey results indicate risk factors for tuberculosis will subsequently be required to undergo testing for possible tuberculosis infection.

-This policy will be administered by Taylor Health Center with cooperation from other offices on campus.
+This policy will be administered by Magers Health and Wellness Center with cooperation from other offices on campus.